Journalists working with PRs – how to avoid conflicts of interest

 Journalists working with PRs - how to avoid conflict of interests blog

-There are some who say journalists and PRs are chalk and cheese.
-They want different things, they see the world in different ways, and it is impossible to work in both camps.
+Some say journalists and PRs are chalk and cheese.
+They want different things.
+They see the world in different ways, and it is impossible to work in both camps.

 But that’s not true.
-It is possible to be a freelance journalists who also works with PRs.
+It is possible to be a freelance journalist who also works with PRs.
 There can be significant benefits to working in both camps.

-Similarly, it is completely wrong to break confidences.
-As a journalist I am told many things I can’t make public until a certain time – or indeed I can’t ever make public.
+As a journalist, I am told many things I can’t make public until a certain time – or indeed, I can’t ever make public.
 The same goes as when working with PRs.
-Often agreements are signed which prohibit disclosure.
-But even where there aren’t formal agreements, keeping schtum when it comes to insider information really matters.
+Often, agreements are signed that prohibit disclosure.
+But even when there aren’t formal agreements, keeping schtum with insider information matters.

 I don’t find any of this to be a problem.
 Keeping a professional distance between the two ‘sides’ is not difficult when you work with editors and PR bosses who understand and share the same ethics.
-A good PR boss simply won’t ask a journalist to push a particular client forwards with a commissioning editor.
-And frankly, if a PR ever did ask me to do that, I’d just walk away.
+A good PR boss won’t ask a journalist to push a particular client forward with a commissioning editor.
+And, frankly, if a PR ever did ask me to do that, I’d just walk away.

 Share